 Short-term illness of student.
 In circumstances where you are unable to seek medical advice, or where it would not be appropriate to seek medical advice e.g. gastroenteritis, flu, food-poisoning, migraine.
-Self-certification is initially acceptable for this category of exceptional circumstances, up to a maximum of seven calendar days (excluding University closure days).
+Self-certification is initially acceptable for this category of exceptional circumstances, up to the maximum self-certification period.

 COVID-19 related personal circumstances.
 A new category of exceptional circumstances has been established to deal with COVID-19 related personal circumstances that may impact students’ academic performance.
-Self-certification is initially acceptable for this category of exceptional circumstances, up to a maximum of seven calendar days (excluding University closure days).
+Self-certification is initially acceptable for this category of exceptional circumstances, up to the maximum self-certification period.
 This category will cover the circumstances set out below:

 - students who are displaying symptoms of COVID-19;

 - students who have tested positive for COVID-19 and are unwell (these students should provide a copy of their positive test result notification to support their application);

 - students with caring responsibilities for someone with suspected or confirmed COVID-19;

 - students with caring responsibilities which have arisen as a result of the pandemic e.g. usual childcare / school is unavailable;

 - students whose mental health has been negatively impacted as a result of the COVID-19 pandemic;